 Some bookkeeping jobs may require an associates degree or some comparable work experience, which can also include other types of administrative work.
 Many companies also offer internships in bookkeeping and related roles, so high school and college students may be able to gain some valuable experience this way.

-Most companies that hire bookkeepers will be willing to provide on-the-job training, so even without a college degree and without experience, you may be able to find work as a bookkeeper.
+Most companies that hire bookkeepers will be willing to provide on-the-job training, so even without a college degree and without experience, you may be able to find work as a bookkeeper, making it one of the best entry-level work from home jobs.

 How Do You Get a Bookkeeping Certification?